ojongerius/serverless-plugin-notification/README.md

 [![serverless](http://public.serverless.com/badges/v3.svg)](http://www.serverless.com)
 [![npm version](https://badge.fury.io/js/serverless-plugin-notification-ojongerius.svg)](https://badge.fury.io/js/serverless-plugin-notification-ojongerius)

-**This is a copy of [serverless-plugin-notification](https://github.com/maasglobal/serverless-plugin-notification) to be able to have working webhooks**
+**This is a copy of [serverless-plugin-notification](https://github.com/maasglobal/serverless-plugin-notification) to be able to have working webhooks.
+This repository only exists for historical purposes**

 ## Requirement
 1. Serverless 1.x